-Arm Compiler 5 option Arm Compiler 6 option Description fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixedfpmode=ieee_no_fenv There are no supported equivalent options.
-There might be community features that provide these IEEE floating-point modes. fpu For example,fpu=fpv5_d16 -mfpu For example, - mfpu=fpv5-d16 Specifies the target FPU architecture.
-Note fpu=none checks the source code for floating-point operations, and if any are found it produces an error. -mfpu=none prevents the compiler from using hardware-based floating-point functions.
+Arm Compiler 5 option Arm Compiler 6 option Description fpmode=fast -ffp-mode=fast Similar to the default behavior, but also performs aggressive floating-point optimizations and therefore it is not IEEE-compliant. fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixed fpmode=ieee_no_fenv There are no supported equivalent options.
+There might be community features that provide these IEEE floating-point modes. fpu For example,fpu=fpv5_d16 -mfpu For example, -mfpu=fpv5-d16 Specifies the target FPU architecture.
+Note roi example,1pu=1pv5_u16 For example, -iiii pu=1 pv5-u16 fpu=none checks the source code for floating-point operations, and if any are found it produces an errormfpu=none prevents the compiler from using hardware-based floating-point functions.
 If the compiler encounters floating-point types in the source code, it uses software-based floating-point library functions.
 The option values might be different.
-For example fpv5_d16 in Arm Compiler 5 is equivalent to fpv5-d16 in Arm Compiler 6, and targets the FPv5-D16 floating-point extension. -I -I Adds the specified directories to the list of places that are searched to find included files. global_reg= reg_name -ffixed-rN Prevents the compiler from using the specified core register, unless the use is required for Arm ABI compliance.
+For example fpv5_d16 in Arm Compiler 5 is equivalent to fpv5-d16 in Arm Compiler 6, and targets the FPv5-D16 floating-point -1 -I extension.
+Adds the specified directories to the list of places that are searched to find included files. global_reg= reg_name -ffixed-rN Prevents the compiler from using the specified core register, unless the use is required for Arm ABI compliance.
 In Arm Compiler 5, reg_name is an integer starting from 1 to 8, which maps to registers R4 to R11.
 In Arm Compiler 6, N is an integer starting from 5 to 11, which maps to registers R5 to R11. ignore_missing_headers -MG Prints dependency lines for header files even if the header files are missing. inline Default at -02 and -03.
 There is no equivalent of theinline option.
 Arm Compiler 6 automatically decides whether to inline functions at optimization levels -02 and -03. -J -isystem Adds the specified directories to the list of places that are searched to find included system header files. -L -Xlinker Specifies command-line options to pass to the linker when a link step is being performed after compilation. library_interface=armcc This is the default.
-Arm Compiler 6 by default uses the Arm standard C library. library_interface=lib Where lib is one of: • aeabi_clib • aeabi_clib90 • aeabi_clib99 -nostdlib - nostdlibinc -fno- builtin Specifies that the compiler output works with any ISO C library compliant with the Arm Embedded Application Binary Interface (AEABI).
+Arm Compiler 6 by default uses the Arm standard C library.